elixirschool/elixirschool/lessons/en/basics/control_structures.md

+%{
+  version: "1.1.1",
+  title: "Control Structures",
+  excerpt: """
+  In this lesson we will look at the control structures available to us in Elixir.
+  """
+}
 ---
-version: 1.1.1
-title: Control Structures
----

-In this lesson we will look at the control structures available to us in Elixir.

-{% include toc.html %}

 ## `if` and `unless`